fmonfasani/iopeer/README.md

 ---

 ## What is IOPeer?
 **IOPeer** is a private, commercial SaaS product for building and running **visual workflows** (DAG) that integrate APIs, databases, queues, and **LLMs**.
-It’s built for developer teams that want speed **without** losing control, security, or observability.
+Itâ€™s built for developer teams that want speed **without** losing control, security, or observability.

 **Highlights**
-- 🎛️ **Visual builder** (drag & drop), versioned flows.
+- ðŸŽ›ï¸ **Visual builder** (drag & drop), versioned flows.
-- 🔌 **Connectors** for HTTP, DBs, Email/SMTP, S3/MinIO, Slack, GitHub, and more.
+- ðŸ”Œ **Connectors** for HTTP, DBs, Email/SMTP, S3/MinIO, Slack, GitHub, and more.
-- 🤖 **AI-first**: LLM calls, embeddings, classification, agent patterns.
+- ðŸ¤– **AI-first**: LLM calls, embeddings, classification, agent patterns.
-- 📈 **Observability**: logs, metrics, and traces per step.
+- ðŸ“ˆ **Observability**: logs, metrics, and traces per step.
-- 🔐 **Security-conscious**: encrypted credentials, isolated execution, RBAC (roadmap).
+- ðŸ” **Security-conscious**: encrypted credentials, isolated execution, RBAC (roadmap).
-- 🧰 **SDK (TypeScript)** to implement custom nodes for your org.
+- ðŸ§° **SDK (TypeScript)** to implement custom nodes for your org.

-> **Attribution notice:** Portions of this codebase adapt components that were originally available under the MIT License from the Activepieces project.
+> **Attribution notice:** Portions of this codebase adapt components that were originally available under the MIT License from the IOpeer project.
 Those original notices are preserved in the respective files where applicable.
 This repository is a private, commercial IOPeer product and is not public/open-source.
 See the LICENSE section for details.

 ---